Canop/terminal-light/README.md

 Modern terminals implement this xterm extension: a query making it possible to know the background color as RGB.

-Terminal-light sends the query on `stdout`, waits for the answer on `stdin` with a timeout of 20ms, then parses this answer.
+Terminal-light sends the query to `stdout`, waits for the answer on `stdin` with a timeout of 20ms, then analyses this answer.

 Upsides:

-* this works well on all tested unix terminals, including on MacOs
+* this works well on all tested unix terminals, eg Linux and MacOS
 * the value is precise (RGB)
 * the value is up to date when it's available